hunterprice04/Project-Resume/README.md

-# Project-Resume
+# Project Resume
-This repo contains submodules pointing to different types of projects I have worked on over the years.
+This repo contains submodules pointing to my research projects for various courses at the University Of Tennessee.

+The following are links to the individual projects: